The Origins of the Sterile Cockpit Rule

 Nevertheless, trends point to AI analyzing voice data for distraction patterns, offering post-flight feedback.
 However, psychological studies suggest over-reliance on tech might dull natural vigilance.

-Moreover, with GA growth, enforcement may include more spot checks via ADS-B data.
+In addition, with GA growth, enforcement may include more spot checks via ADS-B data.
 Interestingly, a secret emerging is gamified apps rewarding sterile adherence, boosting engagement among younger aviators.

 Therefore, these innovations promise to enhance sterile cockpit rule enforcement below 10,000 feet, adapting to modern challenges.